mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

     }
   };
   ```
-- In elixir, I'd like to use ``Browser.Type.firefox`` as the value of browser's type:
+- In elixir, I'd like to use format like ``Browser.Type.firefox`` as the value of browser's type:
   ```elixir
   defmodule Browser do
     defstruct type: Browser.Type.unknown, other_props: nil